Q: What do I need to apply?

 A: The regular decision deadline is May 15th for the part-time program and February 15th for the full-time program.
 The early decision deadline is November 15th for both programs.
 It is to your advantage to submit your application as early as possible.
-Transfer applications are only accepted for the Fall, and the deadline is July 15.
-Deadlines for visiting students are one semester before the desired visit.
-For intended summer visits, the deadline is April 15.
-For fall, the deadline is July 15.
-For spring, the deadline is November 15.
+Transfer applications are accepted for the Fall and Spring.
+Deadlines for transfer and visiting students are one semester before the desired visit.
+For intended summer visits, the deadline is April 15th.
+For fall, the deadline is July 15th.
+For spring, the deadline is November 15th.

-A: No. All entering law students begin their enrollment in the fall semester.
+A: No. All entering 1L law students begin their enrollment in the fall semester.

 A: We require that you have at least a bachelor's degree from an accredited university.
 The exact major is NOT important.
 You should select a major that interests you because you are more likely to earn better grades in such a program.
 Additionally, we recommend that you take courses that will help you develop your writing skills.
 We have accepted people with degrees in journalism, theology, economics, marketing, nursing, and engineering, so obviously there is no prescribed program.

-A: Applicants to the full-time program should take the LSAT no later than the December administration; however, February LSAT scores will be considered on a space-available basis.
+A: We recommend that applicants to the full-time program take the LSAT no later than the December administration.
+February LSAT scores will also be considered, and June scores will be considered on a space-available basis.

 Applicants to the part-time program should take the LSAT no later than February, but June LSAT scores will be considered on a space-available basis.